TitiFix/Geneweb2/docs/ged/Ged.SOURCE_CITATION.md

 ﻿# SOURCE_CITATION
 ## Abstract
-The data provided in the &lt;<a href=Ged.SOURCE_CITATION.md>SOURCE_CITATION</a>&gt;> structure is source-related information specific to the data being cited.
+The data provided in the &lt;&lt;<a href=Ged.SOURCE_CITATION.md>SOURCE_CITATION</a>&gt;&gt; structure is source-related information specific to the data being cited.
 Systems that do not use a (SOURCE_RECORD)  must use the non-preferred second SOURce citation structure option.

 ## GEDCOM syntax and proprietary extensions